Muhammad-Qasim-Jamil/Dream-Chronicle/README.md

-Here's the formatted README file for your DreamChronicle project:

----

 # DreamChronicle

 **DreamChronicle** is an AI-powered app designed to interpret dreams by transforming user-inputted dream descriptions into insightful text and audio results.
 This project leverages cutting-edge technologies, including Anthropic Claude 3.5 (LLM) for dream interpretation and Google Text-to-Speech (gTTS) for audio conversion, to offer a unique and personalized dream interpretation experience.